dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 ### Install Doctrine bundle & various libraries

-In order to communicate with the database and make use of other features, you need to install several third party libraries.
+In order to communicate with the database and make use of other features, you need to install several third-party libraries.
 So run the following commands:

 ```bash
 composer require symfony/orm-pack